BernaBoshnak/hangman-game/README.md

 ## :scroll: Description

 Hangman is a word recognition game where the player has to guess the secret word by suggesting letters and having a certain number of attempts.
 The game selects a random word from a predefined list and displays it as a row of empty boxes.
 If the player guesses a letter from the word, it replaces the corresponding empty box.
-Otherwise, the player loses experience and fills in part of the human figurine, starting with the head.
-In my version of the game, the man has 6 pieces that must be filled before you lose.
-The player wins if he succeeds in guessing all the letters of the word before exhausting all the attempts, and loses if he exhausts all the attempts before he guesses all the letters.
+Otherwise a part of the human body gets filled, starting with the head.
+In this version of the game, the man has 6 pieces.
+The player wins if they succeeds in guessing all the letters of the word before exhausting all the attempts, and loses if otherwise.

 ## :briefcase: Technologies used